costume & prop designer

 Was it difficult to pursue this career as a non-Hungarian speaker in Budapest?

-Yes, it’s of course easier for the local crews to speak in their own language, maybe it’s more my paranoia that it’s so complicated to work with me because I am not fluent.
-Somehow my level of Hungarian gets me by, I struggle but I manage.
+Yes, it’s of course easier for the local crews to speak in their own language.
+Possibly it is my own paranoia, but sometimes I feel it is a bit complicated for the Hungarians to work with me because I am not fluent.
+Anyway my level of Hungarian gets me by, I struggle but I manage.

-I guess it's a little bit harder to get to the circle as a foreigner, it took me more years than it would have taken someone local - to be understood and to understand makes relationships easier.
-It went pretty gradually, with a certain amount of frustration and doubt on the way, but I was always deciding to stay here because the balance was always more positive.
-It was challenging of course, but now looking back I can see the number of connections, the good work I have done with people here.
+I guess it's a little bit harder to get into the circle of the film industry as a foreigner, it took me more years than it would have taken someone local - to be understood and to understand makes relationships easier.
+It went pretty gradually, with a certain amount of frustration and doubt on the way, but I was always choosing to stay here and not leave because the balance was always positive.
+It has been challenging of course, but now looking back I can see the number of connections, the good work I have done with people here.

 Was it easier in London then?